 As a core technology of our comparative genomics tools, we have developed a rapid automated method of ortholog grouping, named DomClust, which allows us to simultaneously compare numerous genomes.
-This method classifies genes based on a hierarchical clustering algorithm using all-against-all similarity data as an input, but it also detects domain fusion or fission events and splits clusters into domains when required.
-As a result, the procedure can split genes into the domains minimally required for ortholog grouping.
+This method classifies genes based on a hierarchical clustering algorithm using all-against-all similarity data as an input, but it also

 We have also developed a procedure to refine the DomClust classification based on multiple sequence alignments instead of pairwise sequence alignments.
 The method is based on a scoring scheme, the domain-specific sum-of-pairs (DSP) score, which evaluates domain-level classification using the sum total of domain-level alignment scores.
 On the basis of this idea, we have developed a refinement pipeline to improve domain-level clustering, DomRefine, by optimizing DSP scores.
-DomRefine is now used to construct the standard ortholog table covering all the representative genomes stored in MBGD.
+DomRefine is used to construct the standard ortholog table covering all the representative genomes stored in MBGD.

 Domain-level classification is a unique feature within our ortholog classification system.
-In fact, it is different from conventional domain databases like Pfam in that it is based on orthology instead of homology.
 In particular, this data is considered suitable for analyzing domain fusion events that have occurred during evolution.
-By analyzing the domainlevel ortholog grouping data combined with taxonomic and functional information, we are now trying to elucidate when and in what kind of genes domain fusion events frequently occur.
+By using the domain-level ortholog grouping data combined with taxonomic and functional information, we are trying to elucidate when and in what kind of genes domain fusion events frequently occur during evolution, and how the complexity of the "domainfusion network" can be associated with the phenotypic traits in each organism.